 \subsection{Current Technology Adoption Models}

 To understand the technology adoption factors, previous research has traditionally relied on established frameworks.
-User-centric models, such as the Technology Acceptance Model (TAM) \cite{davis1989} and the Unified Theory of Acceptance and Use of Technology (UTAUT) \cite{venkatesh2003}, focus on individual perceptions of usefulness and ease of use.
+User-centric models, such as the Technology Acceptance Model (TAM) \cite{davis1989} and the Unified Theory of Acceptance and Use of Technology (UTAUT) \cite{venkatesh2003}, focus on perceived usefulness and ease of use.
 While extended versions have incorporated hedonic motivation and habits \cite{venkatesh2012}, they treat adoption as an isolated user decision.
-In contrast, firm-level frameworks, such as Technology-Organization-Environment (TOE) \cite{tornatzky1990}, analyze organizational context but often overlook the inter-organizational dependencies that are essential for platform technologies.
-Recent scholarship has developed model specialization and extensions for XR technologies \cite{hussain2023, katins2024, bunz2021}, considering factors such as privacy concerns or measurement of motion sickness, highlighting the need to investigate specific perceptual, physiological, psychological, and contextual factors for XR technologies, which the general technology acceptance constructs can not capture alone.
+In contrast, firm-level frameworks, such as Technology-Organization-Environment (TOE) \cite{tornatzky1990}, analyze organizational context but often overlook inter-organizational dependencies critical to platform technologies.
+Recent scholarship has developed model specialization and extensions for XR technologies \cite{hussain2023, katins2024, bunz2021}, considering factors such as privacy concerns or measurement of motion sickness, indicating the need to examine specific perceptual, physiological, psychological, and contextual factors for XR technologies, which the general technology acceptance constructs can not capture alone.